nikbasi/tapmap/README.md

 - Flutter team for the amazing framework
 - Firebase for backend services
-- Mapbox for affordable mapping solutions
+- OpenStreetMap community for free, open-source mapping
-- OpenStreetMap community for open map data
+- OpenStreetMap contributors for worldwide map data

 ## 📞 Support